Nantucket–A Film by Ric Burns

 Made exclusively for the NHA in distinctive Burns style, NHA Executive Director William Tramposch notes that “Ric Burns weaves the story of this ‘elbow of sand’, so those legions who see it at the Whaling Museum will know that this is not just another sandbar in the sea, that this place has international historic ramifications.
 The film catapults viewers into our town armed with a greater sense of why this entire island is now a National Historic Landmark.”

-On the evening of Friday July 1, to celebrate the official premiere of the film, the NHA hosted a magical once-in-a-lifetime community event at Nantucket's Children's Beach.
-All were invited to a free afternoon of family activities, crafts, games, community art projects, trivia, photo booths, live music, face-painting and more.
-As the sun went down, the crowd became a part of Nantucket history as they enjoyed the first public screening of this film on a large outdoor screen under the stars, all for free.
+On the evening of Friday July 1, 2011, to celebrate the official island premiere of the film, the NHA hosted a magical once-in-a-lifetime community event at Nantucket's Children's Beach, featuring a free afternoon of family activities, crafts, games, community art projects, trivia, photo booths, live music, face-painting and more.
+As the sun went down, the crowd became a part of Nantucket history as they enjoyed the first public screening of this film on a large outdoor screen under the stars.